 ORDER BY t1.pk;

-The NO_WIN_MAGIC hint disables WIN MAGIC query rewriting.
-The opposite operation of this hint is the WIN_MAGIC hint.
+The NO_WIN_MAGIC Hint disables WIN MAGIC query rewriting.
+The reverse operation is the WIN_MAGIC Hint.

 Syntax